 Some good examples of generally applicable Agile product management tools include:

 These track the progress of a project over time and can be used to measure the amount of work remaining.
 Burndown charts help product managers to oversee sprints and ensure that their team stays on track.
+Learn more about them in our full burndown chart guide.

 These are short descriptions of a feature written from the perspective of a user.
 User stories are usually created by product managers (with input from customers or market research) and used by developers to better understand what they are building.
+Discover more about how they work in this dedicated guide to user stories in product management.

 This describes a list of all the features that need to be included in a product by the time the project is complete.
 A product backlog helps product managers prioritize tasks and ensures that the most important features are completed first.